-You can recycle empty plastic containers as space savers, such as plastic milk jugs, grocery plastic bags, soda bottles, water bottles, or aluminium cans as a starting point.
+You can recycle empty plastic containers to use as space savers, such as plastic milk jugs, grocery plastic bags, soda bottles, water bottles, or aluminum cans as a starting point.
 Make sure to keep the lids on if you decide to use plastic bottles.
 You can either crush them or leave them whole, depending on the amount you have and how much space you need to fill.
 Small old plastic pots are another option as well.
 Simply turn the pots upside down and place them in your tall planter.

 This kind of filler helps to decrease the amount of waste produced and dumped into the environment.

-3. Short-term use material
+3. Short-term use of material

 Look around you for plenty of natural goods like wood chips, pine cones, leaves, and sticks of any size.
 Recycled cardboard or newspaper works too.
 These materials will degrade over time and add nutrients to the soil.

 Some options for heavy pot fillers are broken ceramic, broken pieces of crystal, brick, large rocks, or wood logs.
-Heavy materials work when we need to sturdy a large tree in a lightweight container or do permanent installations.
+Heavy materials work when we need to support a large tree in a lightweight container or do permanent installations.

 Separate the filler from the soil with a layer of newspaper, cheesecloth, or landscaping fabric.
 This step will prevent the contents in it from falling through the cracks.

-Step 4: Prepare soil for potting
+Step 4: Prepare Soil For Potting

 Fill the planter to the top with potting soil.
 You can use any soil you want, but pre-fertilized high-quality potting soil saves you the trouble of adding fertilizer later and it is lighter than garden soil.
 Using potting soil for indoor plants is a must to allow water to drain thoroughly and give the roots of your plant the best chance to spread and take root.

-Step 5: Planting and touching up
+Step 5: Planting And Touching Up

 Pop your plants right in!
 If additional potting soil is required, add it around the plants and water as directed.